Processing and Inversion

 PGS starts the 2.5D inversion process with a value assigned to a half space, which in the Barents Sea can be between 5 - 20 Ωm.

-While seismically guided inversion can improve resolution, unconstrained inversion provides significantly improved subsurface understanding, and is a necessary step in the process of conducting guided inversion.
+While seismically guided inversion can improve resolution, unconstrained inversion significantly improves subsurface understanding, and is a necessary step in the process of conducting guided inversion.
 When interpreted in conjunction with dual-sensor broadband GeoStreamer data, unconstrained inversion can target prospective structures identified on the seismic, enabling a level of prospect de-risking that is not possible using seismic alone.

 ~9000 sq. km horizontal resistivity depth image from the Barents Sea